-RECOMMENDATION: That highly sensitive testing for infection with SARS-Cov-2, performed on two separate occasions, 6 days apart, be offered to all incoming travelers as an alternative to the mandatory 14-day quarantine, potentially reducing the quarantine time to 7 or fewer days.
-If the first test can be done prior to boarding, the two-test strategy would be even more effective.
+RECOMMENDATION: That highly sensitive testing for infection with SARS-Cov-2, performed on two separate occasions, at least 6 days apart, with the first test obtained with 72 hours prior to boarding, be offered to all incoming travelers as an alternative to the mandatory 14-day quarantine, potentially reducing the quarantine time to 7 or fewer days.

-We emphasize that the performance of two tests separated by 6 days greatly increases the ability to identify arriving passengers capable of spreading the infection and is far more effective than strategies based on a single test.
-According to our statistical model, and supported by data and experts in public health, testing only once without quarantine means that fully one-third of infected passengers will be allowed to enter our communities undetected (32 for every 10,000 arrivals).
-At a rate of 1,000 visitors per day, almost 100 positive cases per month will enter Kaua'i unrestrained.
-Adding a second test after 6 days of quarantine cuts the number by 7-fold to <5 per 10,000 providing an exponential leap in safety.
+We emphasize that the performance of two tests separated by at least 6 days greatly increases the ability to identify arriving passengers capable of spreading the infection and is far more effective than strategies based on a single test.
+According to our statistical model, and supported by data and experts in public health, testing only once without quarantine means that fully one-third of infected passengers will be